RAJJ-04/Plant-Disease-Prediction-Using-CNN/README.md

-# Plant-Disease-Prediction-Using-CNN
-This repository presents an innovative solution for predicting plant diseases using Convolutional Neural Networks (CNNs). 🌱 By analyzing images of plant leaves, the system can accurately identify diseases, helping farmers and agriculturalists take timely and effective measures to protect crops. 🌾
+# 🌿 Plant Disease Prediction Using Convolutional Neural Networks (CNN) 🌱
+📝 Overview
+This project focuses on developing a deep learning model utilizing Convolutional Neural Networks (CNN) to accurately predict plant diseases from leaf images. 🌾 Early detection of plant diseases is crucial for ensuring agricultural productivity and food security. 🛡️ By leveraging CNNs, the model can identify patterns and features in leaf images that correspond to specific diseases, enabling timely and effective intervention. 🚀